I’d love to connect with you! Sign up for my monthly newsletter, "Garden Bliss & Blunder”

-Tom Thompson's painting called,"Campfire" (below) inspired this rose in the Canadian Artists Series by the same folks who developed both the Parkland and the Explorer roses.
+Tom Thomson's painting called,"Campfire" (below) inspired this rose in the Canadian Artists Series by the same folks who developed both the Parkland and the Explorer roses.

-This glorious rose brags it is disease resistant, and cold hardy to Canadian zone 3 (USDA zone 2). wow....
+This glorious rose is disease resistant and cold hardy to Canadian zone 3 (USDA zone 2). wow....
 It blooms from early summer and continues to display blooms that range from yellow, to pink to deep fuchsia.

 Just look at these colours - all from one rose bush.

-Rugosa, the old roses of cemeteries and abandoned farms that bloom for generation with no one fussing, or feeding.
+Rugosa is the old rose of cemeteries and abandoned farms that bloom for generations with no one fussing, or feeding.

 Here it is - 2 weeks after planting - in mid-June... in the front garden.
 Folks walking by, stop and stare - it is stunning.